May 15, 2026: Showcase – Computational Archival Storytelling with Jupyter Notebooks

 • Author: Caleb HURLEY

-• Abstract: This project will explore how personal fitness and movement data can be transformed through data curation, visualization, and geospatial analysis.
-Using approximately seven months of cycling training data stored in TCX (Training Center XML) files, the project will analyze patterns in cycling activity over time, including route evolution, distance traveled, average speed, elevation gain, and power output.The intent of the project is to investigate how born-digital fitness data can be curated and interpreted as both quantitative and narrative evidence of behavioral patterns, physical progression, and geographic movement.
-Rather than focusing only on statistical summaries, the project will emphasize storytelling through visualizations and mapping.
+The project investigates how born-digital fitness data can be curated and interpreted as both quantitative and narrative evidence of behavioral patterns, physical progression, and geographic movement.
+Rather than focusing only on statistical summaries, the project emphasizes storytelling through visualizations and mapping.
 The project asks the following research question: How can personal cycling telemetry data be transformed into a computational narrative about training progression, spatial movement, and physical activity over time?

-• Dataset: Personal cycling ride data and GPS coordinates data exported to TCX files from cycling applications (Strava and Cadence) and converted to CSV files
+• Dataset: Personal cycling ride data and GPS coordinates data exported to TCX files from cycling applications (Strava and Cadence) and converted to CSV files.

 • Tools: